How to be a better feminist if you’re a man

-If you want to see the facial embodiment of a gigantic clanging sound, just say that you’re not sure about all this feminism malarkey at a dinner party full of likeminded lipstick liberals.
+If you want to see the facial embodiment of a clanging sound, just say that you’re not sure about all this feminism malarkey out loud.
+In front of actual people.

-Hear the words drift from your mouth, sip your pint as they crash to the floor, then feel the blood drain from your face as you recognise the abject horror of the moment.
-The almighty faux pas and your fallout from it.
-They’re horrified, you’ve spent hours maligning Harvey Weinstein (whose father Walbert must be spinning in his grave), you made a hilarious quip about someone getting the 1972 Oscar for Sexiest Tits in a motion picture, and now you’re scrambling around, swimming upstream, trying to claw back the room.
-You explain how the whole notion of FEMINISM has become murky to you, how liking Broad City and not spewing coffee when women get promoted just doesn’t seem to cut it any more.
-There must be more to it than that, you say.
+Hear the words drift from your mouth, watch as they crash to the floor, then feel the blood drain from your face.
+You might’ve spent the evening maligning Cosby, CK, Harvey Weinstein (whose father Walbert must be spinning in his grave), whoever, you may’ve made a hilarious quip about someone getting the 1972 Oscar for Sexiest Tits in a Motion Picture, but now you’ve officially lost the room.
+With a sweaty forehead, you explain how the whole notion of feminism has become murky to you, how liking Broad City and not vomiting coffee when women get promoted just doesn’t seem to cut it any more.
+There must be more to it than that.
 Because that’s the thing about modern feminism, it’s everywhere.
 It’s loud, it’s brash, it’s a movement that forward-thinkers are expected to buy into wholesale.
 But sometimes you might find yourself feeling conflicted.
-The mood changes, the knives get unsharpened.
-You have a chance to get yourself off the hook, and to convince the world you’re honestly an okay guy.
-So don’t fuck it up.

-Take me as the most obvious example (I’m writing this), on the one hand I wholeheartedly embrace what I see as fundamental feminist ideals – eg. having close female friends, not inflicting your surname on your wife, not sexually abusing people, not belittling them verbally, nor slapping their sweet ass, basically going your entire life without making someone the victim of your abhorrent behaviour.
+Take me as the most obvious example (because I’m writing this), on the one hand I wholeheartedly embrace what I see as fundamental feminist ideals – seeing women as equals, having close female friends, not inflicting your surname on your wife, not sexually abusing or raping anyone, not belittling them verbally, nor slapping their sweet ass, basically going your entire life without making someone the victim of your abhorrent behaviour.
 I even attempt to achieve something close to mutual orgasmic glee when I’m doing it with a chick.
-But on the other hand, I also have my issues with it.
+But on the other hand, I have my issues with it.
 I secretly find men who declare themselves feminists to be cloying, as if they’re trying to score points (and possibly attempting to get femi-laid).
-And I can find women who brazenly call themselves feminists frustrating too, as if by announcing it of themselves, they’re stripping the label away from people who aren’t shouting as loudly as they are.
+I find women who brazenly call themselves feminists frustrating too, as if by announcing it of themselves, they’re stripping the label away from people who aren’t shouting as loudly as they are.

 Add the fact that I buy into stereotypes about girls being hilariously bad at throwing, and that I’m prone to objectifying a terrific set of norks when I’m alone and the lighting is soft, and you can see why I’m a bit all over the place with this.
-For a middle class bearded leftie in his early 40s this is a nightmare – I should have a solid stance, but I don’t.
+For a middle class leftie in his early 40s this is a nightmare – I should have a solid stance, but I don’t.
 I should have all of the facts, but I don’t.
-I should be able to express myself at dinner parties without completely misjudging the vibe.
+I should be able to express myself in front of other people without completely misjudging the vibe, but I can’t.
 Hence, to extinguish my feelings of abject ignorance, I decided to get to the bottom of it once and for all.
-To grab the potato marked “molten”, and to journey to the soft bubbling core of the movement formerly known as “Women’s Lib”.

 QUESTION ONE – What is Feminism?

-I started by putting the word out on Facebook and Twitter, asking my friends who identified strongly as feminists to reveal themselves.
-Their initial answers came from different areas of the spectrum in terms of vitriol (understandable vitriol, I must stress), but the core message was the same for all.
+I started by putting the word out on Facebook and Twitter, asking my vast swathes of friends who identified strongly as feminists to reveal themselves.
+Their initial answers came from different areas of the spectrum in terms of vitriol, but the core message was the same for all.
 Interestingly, no men came forward.

 “I think Feminism is the belief that everyone is entitled to the same rights, opportunities and to be afforded the same value as a human being, no matter what gender they identify as.”